-Wings Gets You in the Holiday Spirit
+Wings Will Get You in the Holiday Spirit

 |"Having a wonderful Christmastime."|

 Yes, it's a Wings Christmas-time!
-Paul McCartney and Wings are in fine form.
-This is from 1979, the last incarnation of Wings.
+Paul McCartney and Wings doing Wonderful Christmastime are in fine form.
+This is from 1979, the final incarnation of Wings.

 |Linda McCartney hard at work|

-Here is the video, which is quite good, especially for pre-MTV:
+Here is the video, which is quite good, especially for pre-MTV.

 Is "Wonderful Christmastime" a "Wings" song?
 Only sort of.
 Paul wrote it and performed it alone while doing the same with "McCartney II."
-He just used the other Wings members for this video, almost like a hired crew of extras.
-They filmed it at an inn somewhere in West Sussex, England.
+However, "Wonderful Christmastime" was not on "McCartney II."

-Putting "Wonderful Christmastime" on "Back to the Egg."
-That is a weird choice, since by rights it should go on "McCartney II."
-However, because of the Wings band members in the video and the fact that this was released well before "McCartney II," people naturally associate "Wonderful Christmastime" with Wings material.
+Putting "Wonderful Christmastime" on "Back to the Egg" was a weird choice since by rights it should go on "McCartney II."
+However, because of the Wings band members in the video and the fact that this was released well before "McCartney II," people naturally associate "Wonderful Christmastime" with Wings instead of Paul's solo material.
 In that sense, it is in the same boat as early hits like "Uncle Albert/Admiral Halsey," which had absolutely nothing to do with Wings, but which many people always consider a Wings tune.